 Federal funds will be leveraged with other resources to achieve the objectives of this plan.
 Matching requirements will be achieved through a variety of methods.
 Kentucky is fortunate in that a majority of recipients have contributed a large amount of matching funds.
 HOME recipients have provided enough matching funds annually to allow the state to carry match forward to future years.
 KHC will continue to provide matching funds, if needed.
 Periodically, the amount of HOME matching funds required is reduced due to high unemployment rates, natural disasters, or other factors determined by HUD.
-That is not the case for FFY2016.
+KHC does not anticipate requiring recipients of HOME funding for single-family activities to contribute funds towards the required match in 2018 due to the balance of match funding contributed in previous years.
+Recipients of HOME funding for single family activities are still encouraged to leverage other funding.
+Through a competitive application process, applicants for HOME single-family funding are eligible to receive "Community Collaboration Bonus" points for leveraging additional cash and in-kind funding for their projects.
 The block grant programs governed by this Action Plan are allocated by the state through a competitive system.
 This system provides an incentive for applicants to include leverage and matching funds in the project that count toward federal match requirements.
 Some programs award points to applicants that propose more than the required leverage and matching funds.
 This encourages applicants to blend funds with other programs to provide for affordable housing opportunities.
 Other programs require a set amount of proposed match and/or leverage to be eligible for funding.

-KHC encourages all HOME Program applicants match their total HOME request with at least 10 percent of HOME-eligible matching sources, and points awarded to applications may be based in part on matching funds and leverage.
+KHC encourages all HOME Program applicants to bring additional resources to their proposed programs.
+These funds help to extend the reach of HOME funds to assist a greater number of households.
 Applicants are also encouraged to contribute additional funds to their project, including, but not limited to, bank loans and other state and federal grants/loans.
-KHC and DLG encourage applicants to utilize several sources of funds from the private sector, state programs and local programs to assist in meeting HUD matching requirements to increase the amount of funds available to provide affordable housing.
+KHC and DLG encourage applicants to utilize several sources of funds from the private sector, state programs and local programs, which may be used to assist in meeting HUD matching requirements to increase the amount of funds available to provide affordable housing.